ryantd42/NY-Legislative-Git/2023/A4909A-2023/bill.md

   February 24, 2023
   ___________

- Introduced by M. of A. SAYEGH -- read once and referred to the Committee on Education
+ Introduced  by  M.  of  A.  SAYEGH,  BURDICK,  BENDETT  -- read once and referred to the Committee on Education -- recommitted to the Committee on Education in accordance with Assembly Rule 3, sec.
+2  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the education law and the public health law, in relation to  providing  public  access  to epinephrine auto-injector devices at schools